KenRip/rfslib/README.md

 	CICSPROF.PROC
 	CICSTART.PROC

-### Cross-reference of VSE Library members provided with the RFSLIB application
+### Cross reference of VSE Library members provided with the RFSLIB application

 Members in PRD2.RFSLIB for the main "RFSLIB" application...
     RFSAUTH.PROC      - RFSLIB interface to an External Security Manager to provide security around the RFSLIB product's features and functions.